 1. Cloud Computing will Grow Exponentially

-Unlike what analysts predicted years ago, we can all agree now that cloud computing definitely here to stay.
-In addition to the massive gains it made over the last few years, we can see that cloud computing is set to experience an even bigger growth.
+Unlike what analysts predicted years ago, we can all agree now that cloud computing is definitely here to stay.
+In addition to the massive gains it made over the last few years, we can see that cloud computing trends is set to experience an even bigger growth.
 Today, nearly a quarter of companies rely on cloud-based applications, and many of them want to expand their use of it even more.
 Peter Thompson, a data analyst at Origin Writings and the PhD Kingdom, shares that “in dollar terms, we can see the growth in cloud computing: in 2008, the global revenue of cloud services sat at $46.4 billion – 5 years later, in 2013, it reached $150 billion, more than 225 percent increase.
-When we look at those numbers, it becomes clear that cloud computing is the technology of choice for companies all over the world.”
+When we look at those numbers, it becomes clear that cloud computing is the future technology of choice for companies all over the world.”

-2. Cloud Computing will go Mobile
+2. Cloud Computing will Go Mobile

 Mobile devices like smartphones and tablets are incredibly popular now, and this is just going to get more pronounced with time, as will their impact on businesses.
 Instead of working from an office, many people can work remotely from almost anywhere with their mobile devices.
 Because of this flexibility, we’re therefore seeing a rise in cloud computing to permit mobile flexibility.
 Cloud-based applications give us access from anywhere at any time and that’s exactly what employees on the move require.
 They can simply log into an application with their smart device and work on the cloud instead of going into a physical office.
 We’re seeing that an increased number of companies are acknowledging the benefits of cloud computing applications for mobile users to run their businesses.

-3. Cloud Computing will go Global
+3. Cloud Computing will Go Global

 It’s true that you could argue that the cloud is already global because companies worldwide are using tools that are cloud-based for their day to day business.
 However, this will undergo even more changes as the cloud services grow and evolve, and we will see even more communication and collaboration within businesses and organizations no matter the location or size.
 This means that an increased number of systems will be able to operate without issues across countless locations by giving businesses varied capabilities such as multi-currency financial systems and multi-language interfaces, just to name a couple.

-4. The Rise of “Frictionless” Companies
+4. The Rise Of “Frictionless” Companies

 The cloud is the perfect solution to eliminate barriers in a company, whether they are internal barriers such as those between divisions and departments or employees, or external barriers like the ones that exist between a business’ clients and the customer service team.
-This is possible because cloud computing facilitates access to information that is more accurate and improves communication between parties.
+This is possible because cloud computing companies facilitates access to information that is more accurate and improves communication between parties.
 When these obstacles cease to exist, there are no longer friction points that traditionally would slow a company down.
 Things like automated supply chains and real-time data via dashboards are cloud-based tools that are becoming more popular within companies and are making them “frictionless.”